Chapter 7 - Special South Richmond Development District (SRD)

 When any yard requirement of the applicable district regulations is modified by the City Planning Commission pursuant to Section 107-46 (Yard and Court Regulations), prior to the filing of an application for any permit with the Department of Buildings, there shall be recorded in the Office of the County Clerk, County of Richmond, and indexed against such zoning lots to be developed as a unit, an instrument describing all conditions and restrictions required by the Commission for the development and use of such zoning lots.
 Recordation of instruments may be required in connection with any other zoning application hereunder.
 A certified copy of such instrument shall be submitted to the City Planning Commission upon recordation thereof.

-The Special South Richmond Development District Plan, individual District Plan Maps and Tree Selection Tables are incorporated as Appendices A and B of this Chapter.
+The Special South Richmond Development District Plan is incorporated as Appendix A of this Chapter.

 Appendix A